peterparkercoding/hex-calculator/README.md

 ## 📈 Popular Tools on the Site

-Here are some of the most used and SEO-ranked calculators on the site:
+Here are some of the most used and popular calculators on the site:

 | Tool | URL |
 |------|-----|